ablucher/The-Cancer-Targetome/README.md

 Pharmacology, and BindingDB.

 ### Data Availability and Use
-This work is open for academic research use.
-It is made available under the [Creative Commons Attribution-Non Commercial Share Alike 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+Contingent upon receiving permission and/or clarification from [Therapeutic Targets Database](http://bidd.nus.edu.sg/group/cjttd/), this work is made available to you under the [Creative Commons Attribution Non-Commercial Share Alike 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 For commercial use, please contact us.

 ### Citations
 Evidence-Based Precision Oncology with the Cancer Targetome.
 Blucher, A.S., Choonoo, G., Kulesz-Martin, M., Wu, G., McWeeney, S.K.
 (Manuscript in preparation)